EChDatAnyl/swagbucks-live-daily-trivia-challenge-answers/swagbucks-live-questions-answers.md

 - [ ] Subway
 - [x] Taco Bell

-#### The 1990s Grunge momvement turned what kind of shirt into a fashion trend?
+#### The 1990s Grunge movement turned what kind of shirt into a fashion trend?

 - [ ] Ringer Tee
 - [ ] Mock Turtleneck